anujag14/Prediction_of_student_outcomes/README.md

 pre-processing the data, handling class imbalance, encoding categorical data and extraction of the useful features.

-The tech stack included in this project include Python & Machine Learning.
+Skills used:
+* Python
+* Machine Learning